-Follow this free crochet bobble stitch afghan pattern adds the perfect handmade touch to your modern farmhouse decor.
+Follow this free bobble stitch crochet blanket pattern to add the perfect handmade touch to your modern farmhouse decor.
 Find the free pattern below or purchase the ad-free, printable PDF here.

 Thanks to Lion Brand Yarns for supplying the yarn for this easy crochet bobble stitch afghan pattern.
 This post contains affiliate links.

-The Inspiration For My Crochet Bobble Stitch Afghan Pattern
+The Inspiration For My Crochet Bobble Stitch Blanket Pattern

 Hi friends!
 I’m Erin, the crochet designer behind Simply Made by Erin.
 I'm self-taught and I've been designing for about nine years now.
 I work out of my home in sunny Arizona, where I live with my husband David, 12 year old son Owen, and golden retriever puppy Tobey.